ignatandrei/console_to_saas/README.md

 ## How the chapters are organized

-Each chapter has this shape:
+Each chapter has the following steps:

 1. A *description* of the business challenge
 2. An *exercise* for the reader